kennyyu/flags/README.md

 -   String
 -   Byte

+Boolean flags have short hand where `--booleanFlag=true` is the same as `--boleanFlag`.

+## Enumerations
-Flags also support `Enum` types.
+Flags also support enumeration types.
 Example:

     private enum Status {